-- o Describe or share any mapping of the continuum of services and any gaps that exist for small businesses (i.e., work product such as research studies, strategic regional plans, or databases, diagrams, technology tools, etc.). - Describe efforts to develop best-practices to fill identified capital, revenue, or opportunity gaps. - O Describe efforts to build or strengthen partnerships, collaborations and/or share best practices, especially to underserved business groups. - O Share metrics on partnerships established as a result of expansion, especially with organizations with strong memberships bases across underserved business groups. - Regional and economic shifts (i.e., regional strategies or priorities informing focus, natural disasters, emerging industries, etc.). - A minimum of four unique success stories per Center during the performance period.
-Success stories must be submitted quarterly unless well-justified (for example, Q1 for a new grantee).
+- Describe or share any mapping of the continuum of services and any gaps that exist for small businesses (e.g., work product such as research studies, strategic regional plans, or databases, diagrams, technology tools, etc.). - Describe efforts to develop best-practices to fill identified capital, revenue, or opportunity gaps. - O Describe efforts to build or strengthen partnerships, collaborations and/or share best practices, especially to underserved business groups. - o Share metrics on partnerships established as a result of expansion, especially with organizations with strong memberships bases across underserved business groups. - Regional and economic shifts (e.g., regional strategies or priorities informing focus, natural disasters, emerging industries, etc.). - A minimum of four unique success stories per Center during the performance period.
+Success stories must be submitted quarterly unless well-justified to and approved by CalOSBA staff.
 Success stories must be reported through the CalOSBA success story portal.